 "Heirloom," Heather winced.
 His features softened.
 Slowly, his hand came to rest over her own.

-“I’m sorry,” he said as Heather ripped her hand away.
-“Don’t be.”
+"I’m sorry," he said as Heather ripped her hand away.
+"Don’t be"

-Heather nipped at her drink.
+She nipped at her drink.
 Too bitter, she thought and put it back down.
 When she looked at the man again, he was still smiling.

 A grating scratch cut through the air as the jukebox rotated its tunes.
 Billy Joel’s grainy voice filled the room to Heather’s grimaces.

-“It would have come back,” she whispered.
+Wow, okay, Heather thought, What a fucking freak.
+But even more importantly: "It would have come back," she whispered.

 "Excuse me?"

 He scoffed.
-“I like you strange types.
-You reek of regret.”
+"I like you strange types.
+You reek of regret"

 His gaze sat on her chest like bricks.